barticusprime/slim-kit/README.md

 # Structure

-The Starter Kit structure is very easy to get used to.
+The kit structure is very easy to get used to.
 All of the necessary tooling and configurations to boot Slim are located in the `bootstrap` directory.
 There, you can set your configuration, add or remove modules and add services to your Slim application.

 ### Configuration